bindestriche/youtubesubsearcher/README.md

 [downsub.com](https://downsub.com/) gives you clean srt subtitles from youtube videos right away.

 ### youtube-dl and ffmpeg
-Youtube-dl can downlaod subtitles in batches for us.
+Youtube-dl can download subtitles in batches for us.
- `./youtube-dl --write-auto-sub --sub-lang de --sub-format vtt --skip-download [channel or playlist URL] -o "%(upload_date)s-%(id)s.%(ext)s"`
+ `./youtube-dl --write-auto-sub --sub-lang de --sub-format vtt --skip-download [channel or playlist URL] -o "%(upload_date)s-%(id)s.%(ext)s"` yt-dlp is a fork of YouTube-dl that works better, the command is the same , just start with yt-dlp.

 this gives us a collection of vtt files.